-I am very glad to inform you that the movie about “me” is available on-line.
+I am very glad to inform you that the movie about my travels is available on-line.

 “Never arrive, ever” is a story about the life – definitely, not only about my life, although I am the main protagonist of the movie.
 Solitary nights in uninhabited lands, interacting with ghosts, countless encounters with “others”, apprehension on the mother’s part, mountains, cats and unrelenting desire for not reaching the destination point – all this comprises a fascinating journey having its beginnings at the very moment of my birth.

-By watching the movie, you support independent filmmaking and my travels and book writing.
+By watching the movie, you support independent filmmaking, my travels and book writing.
 Thank you!
 I hope You will enjoy it.

 No sooner had I got off the ferry, than two ginger cats came up running to me.
 Funny, because I almost forgot all those cats I would meet on my way.
 The last one I saw in Peru.
 In Bolivia, and especially in Argentina, I was haunted mainly by impoverished dogs.
 And now, barely did I set my foot on Tierra del Fuego – a big, red-haired cat loomed, alongside with a sleepy, yet even more cute red little kitten.
 Not to mention three others, albeit not rude, but as charming as the ginger ones.